marcobarilari/CPP_retinotopy/README.md

 Original version by [Sam Schwarzkopf](https://sampendu.net/sam-schwarzkopf/) (27th July 2010)

+For more recent version of the same code () check it here on OSF: [DOI 10.17605/OSF.IO/2RGSM](https://osf.io/2rgsm/)

 Some modifications (esp for eye tracking) have been done by [Tim Rohe](https://scholar.google.de/citations?user=mFO_FSAAAAAJ&hl=de).

 Code cleaning and refactoring was done by Rémi Gau.